algee/cleanData/README.md

 "tidyData2" computes the mean of each measurement variable of "tidydata1" grouped by distinct (activity,subjectID).

 "tidyData2" has the same columns as "tidyData1" (above) and thus has the same tidy aspects.
+The variable details for both "tidyData1" and "tidyData2" are given in the file CODEBOOK.md.

 The rows of "tidyData2" are sorted, 1st, according to activity (least strenuous to most strenuous), and 2nd, by subject ID.